tymaestro/Battleships-Game/README.md

 <br>
 <br>

+This is a welcoming opening for players of Battleships.
+It personalises the messages and board name depending on the name input provided.
+There is also error handling in case this field is left blank.

 ## How to play
 <br>
 This version of Battleships will be played on two 6x6 grids.
 One for the player and one for the computer